 Punch down dough; divide in half.
 Roll each half to 1/2-inch thickness on lightly floured surface.
 Cut out doughnuts with lightly floured 3-inch doughnut cutter.
 Place doughnuts on greased baking sheets.
-Cover; let rise until double in size (30 to 45 minutes).
+Cover; let rise 30-45 minutes or until double in size.

 Heat 3 inches oil in deep fat fryer or Dutch oven to 375°F.

 Place, 3 doughnuts at a time, into hot oil.
 Fry 30-45 seconds per side or until golden brown.
 Drain well on paper towels.

 Stir together all glaze ingredients in small bowl.
 Dip warm doughnuts into glaze; place onto cooling rack to set.
 Serve warm.

 Maple Glazed Doughnuts:Omit Glaze in recipe.Stir together 2 cups powdered sugar, 1/2 cup pure maple syrup or maple-flavored syrup and 1 teaspoon vanilla in small bowl.
 Dip warm doughnuts into glaze; place onto cooling rack to set.
 Serve warm.

 Powdered Sugar Glazed Doughnuts:Omit Glaze in recipe.Stir together 2 cups powdered sugar and 4 to 5 tablespoons water in small bowl.
 Dip warm doughnuts into glaze; place onto cooling rack to set.
 Serve warm.

 To reheat doughnuts, microwave, 1 doughnut at a time, 5-6 seconds.

 It is NOT as easy as stated.
 They are delicious, but require some work.
 You must set aside at least 3 hours.
 So, don't get up in the morning and think you are going to have this done in a jiffy for breakfast.
 They are worth the work though.